daneden/daneden.me/src/blog/2019-08-27-where-we-can-go.md

 Even before “design systems” was a Thing, I’ve always found myself drawn to hobbies that exhibit some of the same qualities of systems.

 <Image
+  align="right"
-  alt="A Lego Mindstorms computer module with Lego pieces attached to it, forming a robot." src="2019/08/lego-mindstorms.png" align="right"
+  alt="A Lego Mindstorms computer module with Lego pieces attached to it, forming a robot." caption="Lego Mindstorms" src="2019/08/lego-mindstorms.png"
 />

 When I was a kid, I loved Lego Mindstorms.
 The model pictured is a lot more sophisticated than what I had as a child, but the concept is the same.
 The key piece here is the gray brick in the middle; it’s effectively a computer with a motor inside it, which you could plug into a PC and, using something similar to [Scratch](https://scratch.mit.edu), you could program it to do different things.
 By assembling these different blocks of instructions, you could have it run the motor, which in turn, you might have attached a set of wheels to, and before you know it, you’ve built a robot that can drive around on a tabletop.